feinna/feinna/README.md

 # Hello.
 My name is Jenn and I currently live in Melbourne, Australia.
-I am in the final year of my PhD.
-Some days it’s fascinating and some days I hate it.
+I am in the final year of my PhD, which means I have completed my data collection and am writing up my results.

 ## 🏛️ My current project: a phd thesis
 I sit within the Faculty of Arts at Monash University within the School of Media, Film and Journalism.
 My thesis is currently titled “Making Parliament Accessible”.